iewaij/data-analytics-bank-marketing/docs/content/02_exploratory_data_analysis.md

 <br />

-## 2.5.Early Feature Engineering Attempts
+## 2.5.
+Early Feature Engineering Attempts
 The final figure shows a memorable snapshot of our early feature engineering attempts, with each row being one version of feature engineering.
 We have tried many ways to handle the data and used the same basic model to compare the results.
 With this spreadsheet, we can compare each others’ ideas and results before we finally decide to settle down with one version, which will be discussed next.
 ![Early feature engineering attempts.](../figures/2_18_Early_FE_attempts.png)